bihealth/WiPP/documentation/USERGUIDE.md

 * [Bioconda](https://conda.io/en/latest/miniconda.html) (aka conda, miniconda)

 > ### Note
-> If you have freshly installed conda, remember to `source ~/.bashrc` or open a new terminal before installing WiPP.
+> If you have freshly installed conda, remember to run `source ~/.bashrc` or open a new terminal before installing **WiPP**.

 <a name="conda-version"></a>
 ##### Changing your conda version
-WiPP requires conda versions 4.3 to 4.9, and version 4.9.2 is preferred.
+**WiPP** requires conda to be between version 4.3 and 4.9 (inclusive) -- conda version 4.9.2 is preferred.
-Conda versions < 4.4 are not supported for external analysis (i.e. running on the cluster)
+Conda versions < 4.4 are not supported for external analysis (i.e. running on an HPC cluster)

-You can check the version of conda you have currently installed, by running `conda --version` e.g.
+You can check the version of conda you have currently installed, by running `conda --version`
+e.g.

 ```